samaandrea10/Mortgage-Approval-Prediction/README.md

 #  Mortgage Approval Prediction Using Machine Learning

-## Overview

-This project presents a complete end-to-end Data Science solution for predicting mortgage approval decisions using the 2023 HMDA (Home Mortgage Disclosure Act) dataset.
+A complete end-to-end Machine Learning project for predicting mortgage approval decisions using the **2023 HMDA (Home Mortgage Disclosure Act)** dataset.

+---

+#  Overview

+This project develops a Machine Learning model that predicts whether a mortgage application will be **approved** or **denied** based on applicants' financial and demographic information.

-The original HMDA dataset was very large, making it impractical for direct storage and sharing through GitHub.
-Therefore, a preprocessing pipeline was developed to clean the data, retain only the relevant features, remove unnecessary records, and create a representative processed dataset suitable for model development and version control.
+The original HMDA dataset was very large, so a preprocessing pipeline was developed to clean the data, retain only the relevant features, and create a representative processed dataset suitable for Machine Learning and GitHub version control.

-The project covers every stage of the machine learning lifecycle, including:

-- Data cleaning and preprocessing
-- Creation of a processed dataset from the original HMDA data
-- Exploratory Data Analysis (EDA)
-- Feature engineering
-- Model training and comparison
-- Performance evaluation
-- Fairness analysis
-- Model deployment using Streamlit

-The final solution is based on a Random Forest classifier that achieved excellent predictive performance while maintaining strong generalization on unseen data.
+The project includes data preprocessing, exploratory data analysis (EDA), model training, evaluation, fairness analysis, and deployment using Streamlit.

+---

-##  Project Workflow
+#  Project Workflow

 ```mermaid
 flowchart TD